 It is estimated that an adult hedgehog will need 3-5 gardens to keep it well fed and protected.
-So, as the front gardens are being dug up and concreted over for car parking they have to look at back gardens to survive.
+So, as the front gardens are being dug up and concreted over for car parking, they have to look at back gardens to survive.
 What can YOU do?
 One of the most important things is to cut a hole in your fence as this will allow the hogs to travel between different gardens.
-Become a hedgehog ambassador and encourage your neighbors to do the same.
+Become a hedgehog ambassador and encourage your neighbours to do the same.

 * Try to avoid using chemicals such as slug pellets.
-These and many other garden pesticides are deadly to hedgehogs and many other animals (including dogs and cats!).There are many natural slug detterants available on line
+These and many other garden pesticides are deadly to hedgehogs and many other animals (including dogs and cats!).There are many natural slug deterrents available on line.

-* Bonfires .
-These are just piles of wood to a hedgehog and would make a “des res” and they often move in to shelter there.
+* Bonfires – These are just piles of wood to a hedgehog and they often move in to shelter there.
 Check thoroughly before you light a fire.
 Light the fire from one side only allowing an escape route.
 If possible, dismantle the fire and rebuild it so that you can check the whole structure.

-* If you have pond make sure you put bricks or make a ladder to allow hogs to climb out .
+* If you have a pond, make sure you put bricks or make a ladder to allow hogs to climb out .
 They are good swimmers but may struggle to climb out of a pond.
-Place the escape in a couple of different points along the edge of the pond so the animal can come across it easily
+Place the escape in a couple of different points along the edge of the pond so the animal can come across it easily.